ojoepitah/hr_database_analysis.github.io/README.md

 - Support strategic HR planning and operational decision-making
 - Demonstrate practical SQL proficiency in a real-world business context

-## Business Question and Problems Solved
+## Business Questions and Problems Solved

 - What is the gender breakdown of employees in the company?
 - What is the race/ethnicity breakdown of employees in the company?
 - What is the age distribution of employees in the company?